mosip/id-authentication/kernel/kernel-dataaccess-hibernate/README.md

 ## kernel-dataaccess-hibernate

-This folder has kernel-dataaccess-hibernate module which can be used for database operations.
+kernel-dataaccess-hibernate module can be used for database operations.

  1- [Background & Design](../../design/kernel/kernel-dataaccess.md)